AI boom

-An AI boom is a period of rapid growth in the field of artificial intelligence (AI).
-The current boom is an ongoing period that originally started from 2010 to 2016, but saw increased acceleration in the 2020s.
-Examples include generative AI technologies, such as large language models and AI image generators by companies like OpenAI, as well as scientific advances, such as protein folding prediction led by Google DeepMind.
-This period is sometimes referred to as an AI spring, to contrast it with previous AI winters.
-As of 2025, ChatGPT is the 5th most visited website globally behind Google, YouTube, Facebook, and Instagram.
+An AI boom is a period of rapid growth in the field of artificial intelligence.
+The most recent boom happened in the 2020s before seeing increased acceleration and media coverage.
+Generative AI technologies include large language models (LLM), which generate text and code, image models, and video models, and world models.
+This period is sometimes referred to as an AI spring, a term used to contrast it with previous AI winters.